Actively Recruiting

 - Age younger than 14 years or older than 70 years

-- Chronic pulmonary disease including lung infection or asthma requiring long-term medication
+- Chronic pulmonary diseases including lung infection or asthma requiring long-term medication

 - History of lung tumor

-- Obstructive sleep apnea hypopnea syndrome requiring long-term noninvasive mechanical ventilation
+- Obstructive sleep apnea hypopnea syndrome needing long-term noninvasive mechanical ventilation

 - Heart failure requiring catecholamines or invasive mechanical ventilation